Way last June (!), I received this note:

 There is so much advice on the Internet!
 By the time we surf the web, read magazines, go to conferences, collect how-to books, and discuss it all with our friends, we can get thoroughly confused and disillusioned.

 Practically speaking, open up the Bible to the book of Deuteronomy.
 Read it.
 Devour it.
 Brood over it.
 If you have any extra time, open up the book of Proverbs.
-Load it on your mp3 player.
+Load it on your phone and listen to the audio being read.
 Put it in your purse.
 Place it on your coffee table.

 If those were the only parenting books you ever read, you would certainly prosper!